Sean Connery as James Bond, British secret agent

 - Brown leather three-strap sandals

-- Breitling Top Time stainless steel wristwatch
+- Breitling Top Time stainless steel dive watch with black dial

 The accessories are the best part of the blue outfit, but here’s the breakdown if you’re interested: